-During the six months ended June 30, 2014, we entered into agreements in the normal course of business with contract research organizations for clinical trials and clinical supply manufacturing and with vendors for preclinical research studies and other services and products for operating purposes.
+During the nine months ended September 30, 2014, we entered into agreements in the normal course of business with contract research organizations for clinical trials and clinical supply manufacturing and with vendors for preclinical research studies and other services and products for operating purposes.
 These contractual obligations are cancelable at any time by us, generally upon 30 days prior written notice to the vendor.
-Under these agreements as of June 30, 2014 we are obligated to pay up to \$22.4 million to these vendors.
-There were no other material changes to our contractual obligations and commitments described under Management s Discussion and Analysis of Financial Condition and Results of Operations in the Annual Report on Form 10-K for the year ended December 31, 2013.
+Under these agreements, as of September 30, 2014 we are obligated to pay up to \$29.2 million to these vendors.